HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/authentication/oidc_configuration.md

 - The URL to which the user is redirected after a successful login.
 This URL is where your application receives and processes the authentication response from the IdP.
 It should match the one [configured in the IdP client](#configuring-the-idp-client).

-## Configuring the people service to use OIDC and the IdP
+## Configuring People Service to use OIDC and the IdP

-The configuration of the people service is conducted via values in the Helm charts.
-The following values need to be set to configure the people service to use OIDC and the IdP:
+People Service is conducted through the values in Helm charts.
+Set the following values to configure People Service to use OIDC and the IdP:

 ```yaml
 peopleservice: